areed1192/power-bi-python-api/README.md

 ## Usage

-Here is a simple example of using the `place_holder` library.
+Here is a simple example of using the `powerbi` library.

 ```python
 from pprint import pprint